How to Spot Fake Opensea offer Emails 2026! 3 Scams to Avoid!

 At the bottom, you can change the commission price.

-When it comes to promoting an NFT some people will say to promote on Instagram, Facebook, or some other tactic.
+When it comes to promoting an NFT, some people will say to promote on Instagram, Facebook, or some other platform.

 Instead of talking about tactics, I wanted to go over something more Macro (big picture).
-The person to truly learn from is Beeple who sold an NFT for the most amount of money which is 69 million dollars.
+The person to truly learn from is Beeple, who sold an NFT for the largest amount of money, which is 69 million dollars.

 What is important to realize is…